Make your workouts fit your life

 Take cold showers.

-Some months ago, our water heater broke down.
+Quite some time ago, our water heater broke down.
 I had no other option than taking cold showers back then.
 On the day it got fixed, the cold shower suddenly felt good.
 So I kept doing it.

 Yes.
 It’s cold.
 It’s uncomfortable.
 And it wakes you up like nothing else in the morning.